frederic-perez/AmE-dictionary/data/idioms.md

 __aye aye, sir__ _Aye aye, Captain._
 __B and E__ :three::hammer:
 __B of A__ Bank of America.
+__B-girl__ _n_ A woman who is employed by a bar to encourage customers to spend money freely.
+Oh, boy, we’re really getting into the 1940s slang now!
+A “B-girl“ was a type of female hustler who would hang out in bars and nightclubs, often working for the bar owners or managers.
 __B-Team__
 __baby boomer__
 __baby step__ :two::hammer: